Context

 Striking a balance

 The proposed biodiversity mowing areas are a tiny fraction of the available amenity grassland in the borough.
-We believe there is a sensible balance to be struck between maintaining valuable community greenspace and providing opportunities for wildlife.
+We believe there is a sensible balance between maintaining valuable community greenspace and providing opportunities for wildlife.
+Our greenspaces should provide for people and for wildlife and there is plenty of space to do just that.

 The principle is that large, longer and connected areas are better for biodiversity than small, isolated areas.
-We have tried to target areas that will provide maximum benefit to wildlife.
+We have tried to target areas that will provide maximum benefit to wildlife and that are relatively straightforward to manage.

 Sites